 The purpose of the WARN Act is to give employees and their families some transition time to adjust to the prospective loss of employment, to seek and obtain other employment, and, if necessary, to enter skill training or retraining programs that will allow these employees to successfully compete in the job market.

-Who does the WARN Act apply to?
+Who Does the WARN Act Apply to?

 The WARN Act applies to employers who employ 100 or more employees, including both full-time and part-time employees.
 Employers are also required to give notice to the state dislocated worker unit and the chief elected official of the unit of local government in which the employment site is located.